2007H3/cde/report-doc-template.md

 _list the data security requirements (auth/roles) for this report_

+## Lifecycle Management
+_a brief statement of when the report was introduced into porduction, and its estimated sunset date_

 # Report Audit & Traceability

 _This is an advanced level of documentation setting out fact dimension detail at the most granular level on all components of the report_